Andrew Wheeler

 Publications :

-Wehbi S, Wheeler AL, Morel B, Minh BQ, Lauretta DS, Masel J. (2024) Identifying the Last Universal Common Ancestor’s protein domains resolves the order in which the amino acids were recruited into the genetic code. bioRxiv
+Wehbi S, Wheeler A, Morel B, Manepalli N, Minh BQ, Lauretta DS, Masel J. (2024) Order of amino acid recruitment into the genetic code resolved by Last Universal Common Ancestor’s protein domains, PNAS 121: e2410311121.

 Agrimson, Kellie S., Anna Minkina, Danielle Sadowski, Andrew Wheeler, Mark W. Murphy, Micah D. Gearhart, Vivian J. Bardwell, David Zarkower.
 (2022) Lrh1 can help reprogram sexual cell fate and is required for Sertoli cell development and spermatogenesis in the mouse testis.
 PLoS Genetics 18, no. 2 : e1010088.